7th June 2017 - London Produce Show

-The Veg Summit is a pledging event, part of the Peas Please intiative lead by The Food Foundation, Nourish Scotland, WWF and Food Cardiff.
+The Vegetable Summit London is a pledging event, which forms part of the Peas Please intiative led by The Food Foundation, Nourish Scotland, WWF and Food Cardiff.

-This event, hosted by the London Produce Show and Conference will be held at the Grosvenor House Hotel, Park Lane and s for all food systems actors such as retailers, restauranteurs, caterers, manufacturers, growers and government to come and make commitments that will shift our food system to make it easier for everyone to eat more Veg.
+This event will be in the Chamber of City Hall, The Queen’s Walk, London and is for all food systems actors such as retailers, restauranteurs, caterers, manufacturers, growers and government to come and make commitments that will shift our food system to make it easier for everyone to eat more veg.

 This event is by invitation only.